On the order of vanishing of Stickelberger elements of Hilbert modular forms: Automorphic forms

 In the second chapter we use the Eichler-Shimura homomorphism (or rather a version of it in our setting) to construct modular symbols for Hilbert modular cusp forms of parallel weight $(2,\ldots,2)$.
 Thus, we can use the machinery developed in Chapter 1 to attach Stickelberger elements to Hilbert modular forms.
 The fact that modular symbols commute with flat base change implies that these Stickelberger elements take values in integral group rings (see Lemma \ref{intStick}).
 In Proposition \ref{specialvalues} we evaluate them at primitive characters and relate them to special values of $L$-functions.
-Finally, we give lower bounds on their order of vanishing in terms of the number of local components of the associated automorphic representation which are Steinberg (see Theorem \ref{MainTheorem}).
+Finally, we give lower bounds on their order of vanishing in terms of the number of all primes $\q$ such that the local component at $\q$ of the associated automorphic representation is Steinberg (see Theorem \ref{MainTheorem}).
 This is an integral refinement of one of the main theorems of Spie\ss' article \cite{Sp} on the order of vanishing of $p$-adic $L$-functions of modular elliptic curves at $s=0$.
+More precisely, Spie\ss~ shows in \textit{loc.~cit.~}that the order of vanishing is at least the number of primes above $p$ at which the automorphic representation is Steinberg.

-The phenomenon of torsion in the cohomology of Hilbert modular varieties, which is not apparent if one considers only $p$-adic $L$-functions, causes the statement for general totally real number fields to be slightly less satisfying than the statement for modular forms.
-It should be mentioned that all arguments carry over (with slight modifications) to the analogue of Hilbert modular forms of parallel weight $(2,\ldots,2)$ over arbitrary number fields.
+It should be mentioned that all arguments carry over (with slight modifications) to cohomological cuspidal automorphic representations of $\PGL_2$ of trivial cohomological weight over arbitrary number fields.
 For ease of exposition we decided to stick to the totally real case.

 \textbf{Acknowledgments:} We thank Michael Spie\ss~for suggesting to work on the Mazur-Tate conjecture and Thomas Poguntke for useful comments on an earlier draft.
 The first named author acknowledges financial support provided by the DFG within the CRC 701 'Spectral Structures and Topological Methods in Mathematics'.